-All Business Term Loans carry monthly payments, interest rates, and set terms.
+All business term loans carry monthly payments, interest rates, and a set term.
 However, there are many different types of interest systems.
 Each variation has its pros and cons.
 Depending on your type, your interest could stay the same or change throughout your term.
 And though your monthly payment might stay the same, the portion of it that goes to interest (as opposed to your borrowing amount) could change as well.

 Your type of interest will also determine whether it makes sense to pay the entire loan off before your scheduled due date.
 Some loans carry prepayment penalties, while others allow you to pay less interest if you pay early.

-Business term loans often make sense for businesses ready to invest in large and expensive capital assets.
-These are the things that will help your business grow.
+Business term loans often make sense for companies ready to invest in large and expensive capital assets.
+These are the things that will help your company grow.
 They could include equipment or inventory.
 SBA loans or equipment financing are term loans that would be perfect for this scenario.

-Other businesses use term loans to provide working capital.
+Other companies use business term loans to provide working capital.
 Some might use one of these loans to consolidate higher-interest debt to lower their overall rate and payments by stretching out their debt over a more extended period.
-Businesses might also apply for a term loan to help pay off taxes or meet payroll obligations.
+Businesses might also apply for a business term loan to help pay off taxes or meet payroll obligations.

-Let’s say you want to purchase a large inventory order for $100,000.
+Let’s say you want to purchase a large one-time inventory order for $100,000.
 This would let you expand your in-store product offerings to meet your existing customers’ demand and reach new customers.
 Yet you don’t have $100,000 in your bank account.

-So you apply for a business loan.
+So you apply for a small business loan.
 You negotiate a five-year term at a fixed rate of 8% with monthly repayments.
 You get the money and buy your inventory now.
 And the cost of purchasing that inventory gets spread over sixty months – it’s easier on your cash flow than, say, a merchant cash advance with a factor rate that is due within six months to one year.